wildlifela/amazon-nova-samples/multimodal-generation/image-generation/README.md

 # Amazon Nova Canvas Image Generator Code Samples

-This repository includes code examples for common image generation and editing tasks using AmazonNova Canvas image generation model.
+This repository includes code examples for common image generation and editing tasks using Amazon Nova Canvas image generation model.
 Examples are provided in Python (.py), Jupyter Notebook (.ipynb), and Javascript (.js) formats.
 Sample images for use with these scripts have also been provided.

 ## Setup - Permissions and Model Entitlement